atproto-clj/atproto-clj/README.md

 `query` and `procedure` calls use the "NSID" of the query or procedure, and a Clojure map of parameters.

-All calls (including the call to `create`) are asynchronous, and return immediately.
+All calls (including the call to `init`) are asynchronous, and return immediately.
 The return value depends on platform:

 - Clojure: a Clojure promise.
 - ClojureScript: a core.async channel.